Cagayan de Oro: Sports

 Cagayan de Oro is the home of the Cagayan de Oro Stars and Cagayan de Oro Rapids basketball teams.
 This major teams of the city is member community of Mindanao Visayas Basketball Association, an amateur commercial basketball league in southern Philippines sanctioned by the country's National Sports Association for basketball, the Samahang Basketbol ng Pilipinas (SBP).
 It is also the home of "Holcim MoneyGram-Misamis Oriental" and "Holcim Pryce Pharma", which commencing the Misamis Oriental province.
 Aside from basketball, Cagayan de Oro is known for its oldest lawn tennis clubs like the "Golden Friendship Tennis Club".
 In addition, the city is ornamented with amateur volleyball teams like the Xavier University Volleyball Team.

 The city was known for its leading sport, chess, one of the most common recreations by continuing championships in Mindanao since the 1990s.
 White water rafting and kayaking have annual sport events through the Cagayan River.

 Sport venues include one of the biggest sports complex in Mindanao the Pelaez Memorial Sports Center, Xavier University-Ateneo de Cagayan Gymnasium, Liceo Civic Center, University of Science and Technology in Southern Philippine Gymnasium and others, a sports and entertainment complex that also hosts concerts.
 The Pelaez Memorial Sports Center serves as the home complex of Misamis Oriental sports teams.

 Cagayan de Oro's new indoor sport is go-karting.
 The Speed Master Go Kart Race Track at SM City Carpark Building was the first race track in the city and in Mindanao.
 F1 Go Karts will be the second facility of its kind in the city and the first to use electric cars.

+Cagayan de Oro is home to Pueblo de Oro Golf and Country Club, the cities only championship golf course.
+The Robert Trent Jones Jr. design stretches out to 7,000 yards from the championship tees, but has numerous tees for all skill levels.
+PDOGCC has also hosted premier professional golf events, most recently the 2019 ICTSI Pueblo de Oro Championship on the Philippines Golf Tour.

 Infrastructure

 Transportation

 As the gateway to Northern Mindanao and the rest of Mindanao, Cagayan de Oro is accessible via land, air and water transportation.
 Main public transportation systems within the city are metered taxis, jeepneys with fixed routes, and motorelas within the city.
-There have also been new additions of transportation such as trisikads(pedicabs), which can transport people within close ranges at an afford rate (roughly 14 PHP or $0.14).
+There have also been new additions of transportation such as trisikads(pedicabs), which can transport people within close ranges at an affordable rate (roughly 14 PHP or $0.14).
 Vans have also been a new mode of transport which can take people outside of the city towards places like the Laguindingan airport, and other further places.
 In some areas of the city there are motorcycles that could take you to the much harder to get parts such as the mountainous areas.